Year 10 Curriculum

 Semester

 Solving a murder mystery requires evidence and developing a timeline of events.
-You will conduct laboratory work to determine how meat cools and use mathematical modelling techniques to understand how time of death can be predicted.
-You will explore forensic techniques used to detect blood as well as investigate one factor that affects blood splatter.
+Students will conduct laboratory work to determine how meat cools and use mathematical modelling techniques to understand how time of death can be predicted.
+They will explore forensic techniques used to detect blood as well as investigate one factor that affects blood splatter.
 Other forensic tools such as fibre analysis, detecting gun powder residue and finger printing may be explored.
 This course is an introduction to using mathematics and science techniques, digital tools such as data loggers, graphing packages and spreadsheets.

 Full year (two semesters)